 Business transformation and resiliency

 Resilience in the housing sector exists at both the individual and organizational level.
 Individual members create their own capacity as well as a collective capacity for resilience that in turn contributes to the creation of a resilient community and organization.
 Drawing on this understanding of the individual and organizational resilience as entwined, this research seeks to understand and define the resiliency of housing providers through the capacity of staff to address challenges and thrive, including the role of leadership to envision and enact business transformation.
-This project is funded by a two-year research grant from Canada Mortgage and Housing Corporation.
+This project was funded by Canada Mortgage and Housing Corporation.

 Sustainability of the community housing sector

 Community Housing Canada is part of an independent, Canada-wide partnership between academics and community partners with the mandate to create and mobilize knowledge.
 This project entails five areas of inquiry with one additional cross cutting theme: